 When I was still working in the fashion industry, there was real pressure to design at high speed in order to meet deadlines.
 One of the many joys of what I do now, is that there is time for ideas to evolve.
 I’m not suggesting that I sit around contemplating because I’m always working on something.
 I do believe though, that as a designer there are definitely times when you need to be able to walk away from a piece, returning to it at a later stage, in order to make it the best it can be.

 Posted in Annie Sloan, Painted Furniture, Stencils

-Tagged Annie Sloan Chalk Paint, decorated furniture, interiors, painted furniture, re-invented, re-loved, reused, stencil designs, upcycled
+Tagged annie sloan, Annie Sloan Chalk Paint, chalk paint, chinese painted furniture, decorated furniture, etsy, graphite, re-invented, reloved, reused, upcycled